- Please withhold food after 10:00 PM the night before the procedure

 - For dogs, exercise should be limited to 10-15 minute walks while on leash several times throughout the day.

 - Frequently, animals will want to eat or drink excessively during the 24-hour period following surgery, which can result in vomiting.

 - To avoid this, the amount of food and water your animal consumes should be divided into three or four small portions, which may be offered 6-8 hours apart.

 - Your pet’s normal feeding schedule may be resumed after this initial 24-hour period.

-- If your animal either refused food or vomits after 24-hour period immediately following surgery, you should contact your clinic.
+- If your animal either refuses food or vomits beyond the 24-hours following surgery, you should contact your clinic.

 - You should observe your animal’s urination and bowel habits.
-If they are not normal within 24 hours, call your clinic.
+If they are not normal within 24-48 hours, call your clinic.
 Urinary or intestinal surgeries may extend this period, but it is best to check with the vet.

 - It is possible that your animal may be lethargic, inactive, or slightly uncoordinated for the first 24-48 hours after anesthesia.

 - Their reflexes may be inexact during this period, so they should not be admitted into areas wherein they might fall or otherwise injure themselves.

 - If normal activity and coordination do not return within 48 hours, contact your clinic.